davidlatwe/repo2pdf/README.md

 For HTML convert to PDF

 > This section was copied from [JazzCore/python-pdfkit](https://github.com/JazzCore/python-pdfkit#installation).
-Sience I forked and a little modified [JazzCore/python-pdfkit](https://github.com/JazzCore/python-pdfkit) than use as submodule for PDF converting.
+Sience I forked and a little modified [JazzCore/python-pdfkit](https://github.com/JazzCore/python-pdfkit) than using as submodule for PDF converting.

 * Debian/Ubuntu:
     ```